farizirawanto/LAPORAN-PRATIKUM-PBO-2019/docs/12_Java_API/LAPORAN#12`.md

 ## Kesimpulan
+Java API is a set of libraries that are found in the standard Java distribution, and is called the JRE (Java Runtime).
+So, every time you use something like Integer as a class for representing integers, you're using Java's API.
 ## Pernyataan Diri

 Saya menyatakan isi tugas, kode program, dan laporan praktikum ini dibuat oleh saya sendiri.
 Saya tidak melakukan plagiasi, kecurangan, menyalin/menggandakan milik orang lain.